 This post may contain affiliate links.
 Please read our disclosure policy.

-This Steak Pinwheel stuffed with cheese, spinach and sun-dried tomatoes is a great option if you are trying to impress people at dinner.
+Steak Pinwheels stuffed with cheese, spinach and sun-dried tomatoes are a great option if you are trying to impress people at dinner.
 Best of all it’s fast and easy to make.
-With the beefy and veggie flavors all in one bite, the flat top grilled chunks were a hit!
+Steak, veggies and more, all rolled up in one delicious bite!
 Using just a few ingredients, let me show you how to make this delicious recipe.

 Step 1: It’s all about the layers.